stacks-network/docs/src/pages/understand-stacks/microblocks.md

 The state of microblock transactions should be carefully communicated to users.
 No transaction is final until it's included in an anchor block, and your application design should reflect this.

+The following guidelines are provided as an initial set of best practices for UI design when incorporating microblocks into your application.

+#### Explorers

+Display pending state, but warn that a transaction is still pending.
+Indicate visually that displayed balances depend on pending state.

+#### Wallets

+Display pending state, but warn that a transaction is still pending.
+Indicate visually that displayed balances depend on pending state.

+#### Exchanges

+Continue to count confirmations, microblocks should be considered pending.

+#### Applications

+Microblock communication is highly app-dependent.
+For some applications, displaying a pending or 0-confirmation transaction as confirmed may be fine.
+For example, storing data on the chain, or querying the BNS contract.
+For other applications, such as the transfer of real value, waiting for 3-confirmations would be prudent before displaying the state as confirmed.

 [proof-of-transfer consensus mechanism]: /understand-stacks/proof-of-transfer
 [stacks block production model]: https://github.com/stacksgov/sips/blob/main/sips/sip-001/sip-001-burn-election.md#operation-as-a-leader